trwylde/Crystal-Collector/README.md

 To win a round, you must collect crystals by clicking on them.
 The value of each crystal is hidden from you.
-Each time you collect one, its value will be added to you total.
+Each time you collect one, its value will be added to your total.
 If the total value of your crystals equals that of the Master Crystal, you win that round and your wins increase by one.